amberframework/docs/getting-started/quick-start.md

+# Zero to Deploy

 # Getting Started with Amber
 This getting started guide will help you get a full stack web application running in just a few minutes by leveraging amber’s code generators.

 After we have a working application, then we will walk through the code that is making it all happen and code some enhancements along the way.
+(Additional guides are pending)

 Let’s get started!